influxdata/kapacitor/client/API.md

 | ---- | ------- |
 | 200  | Success |

->NOTE: If the pattern does not match any tasks, an empty list will be returned, with a 200 success.
+>**Note:**  If the pattern does not match any tasks, an empty list will be returned, with a 200 success.

 ### Custom Task HTTP Endpoints